 Once above ground from the subway we realized to get across the street to the actual arc there is an underground passage one must take.
-A cool thing about the arc is that you can actually head to the top of it and have an amazing 360 degree view of Paris!
-But first there are a tumultuous amount of stairs you’ll have to climb but we promise it’s worth it.
+A cool thing about the arc is that you can actually head to the top of it and have an amazing 360-degree view of Paris!
+But first, there is a tumultuous amount of stairs you’ll have to climb but we promise it’s worth it.

-With tired legs and trying to catch our breath we poked our heads outside on top of the Arc.
-We were met with a cool breeze, the sun and said awesome 360 degree view!
-Every corner of Paris could be seen leading from this one center point.
-I took my time checking out each corner on top of the arc all the while soaking in the sun, sight and sounds.
+With tired legs and trying to catch our breath, we poked our heads outside on top of the Arc.
+We were met with a cool breeze, the sun, and said awesome 360-degree view!
+Every corner of Paris could be seen leading from this one central point.
+I took my time checking out each corner on top of the arc all the while soaking in the sun, sight, and sounds.
 I’d recommend making your way to the top if you’re going to see the arc, because when else will you get the chance?

 River Seine Cruise Tour

-A guide was on hand to indulge you on more of the city’s history.
+A guide was on hand to indulge you in more of the city’s history.
 There are headphones on offer in multiple languages for your listening pleasure.
-I spent the majority of our cruise outside on the deck doing some self reflection on our last day in Paris.
+I spent the majority of our cruise outside on the deck doing some self-reflection on our last day in Paris.

 Really wanting to send off our last night in Paris we headed over the Montparnasse Tower, the tallest structure in Paris.
-When asking some of my friends who’ve been to Paris they always say to visit the observation deck a half an hour before the sun sets.
-After taking the high speed elevator to the top of the 56th floor we stepped out onto a brisk observation deck.
-Despite the windier than expect weather we both enjoyed the views immensely.
+When asking some of my friends who’ve been to Paris they always say to visit the observation deck a half an hour before the sunsets.
+After taking the high-speed elevator to the top of the 56th floor we stepped out onto a brisk observation deck.
+Despite the windier than expected weather we both enjoyed the views immensely.

 What a day to cap off our 96 hours in Paris.

 75% of my traveling is spent thinking about what I will devour once I get to my destination.
-Coming from years working as a line cook in my folks noodle house I have come to appreciate a good meal.
-Before any new adventure I do some research on the to-eats while traversing back roads and side streets.
-With all the TV shows, food article and Instagram posts about French cuisine I couldn’t help but hold Paris in high expectations.
+Coming from years working as a line cook in my folk’s noodle house I have come to appreciate a good meal.
+Before any new adventure, I do some research on the to-eats while traversing back roads and side streets.
+With all the TV shows, food articles, and Instagram posts about French cuisine I couldn’t help but hold Paris in high expectations.

 One of the best meals I had while there occurred on our very last night.
 Not one for a hoity-toity type of restaurant but when your AirBnB hostess recommends you a place you make the journey to check it out.
 L’Epi Dupin was located on a very unassuming side street but the food it housed was excellent to the palette.